 - Two Transfers Fee Free

 The United States has used the dollar in its current form as its official currency since 1792.
 The U.S. dollar is also used as the primary currency in the Caribbean, two British Overseas Territories, the Federated States of Micronesia, Turks and Caicos Islands, the British Virgin Islands, El Salvador, and Ecuador.
 Its use together with other currencies is prevalent in places such as Haiti, Panama, Belize, Liberia, Zimbabwe, Cambodia, and Myanmar.

 In April 2016, the global forex market turnover share of the U.S. dollar was over 87%.
-While the U.S. dollar is the most commonly traded currency globally, it is also the world’s most preferred reserve currency.
-Data suggests that more than U.S. $5 trillion is traded in the forex market every day.
+While the U.S. dollar is the most commonly traded currency in the Middle East and indeed globally, it is also the world’s most preferred reserve currency.
+Data from the Federal Reserve and other sources suggests that more than U.S. $5 trillion is traded in the forex market every day.